 By Mary K. Hanson

-Mary K. Hanson is a Certified California Naturalist, author and nature photographer, living with terminal cancer.
-She developed and helps to teach the naturalist program at Tuleyome, a 501(c)(3) nonprofit conservation organization based in Woodland.
-For more information, see their website at http://tuleyome.org/]]>
+Mary K. Hanson is a Certified California Naturalist, author, nature photographer and blogger (https://chubbywomanwalkabout.com/).
+She also teaches naturalist classes through Tuleyome, a501(c)(3) nonprofit conservation organization based in Woodland.
+For more information, see their website at: www.tuleyome.org.]]>